-When Thomas Jefferson became President, there were fifteen states in the Union.
+When Thomas Jefferson became President, there were sixteen states in the Union.

 A Geographical Overview